unhappyfolk/blog/content/en/post/he-distant.md

 Roaming about for lust and food \
 To him the earth beneath subdued \
 By a dream he breathed and was consumed \
-To bond and see his presence approved
+To bond and see his rule approved

 He gives but to his own brood \
 And all others are mere crudes \